KnowledgeCaptureAndDiscovery/somef/README.md

                                   sources (pom.xml, requirements.txt, etc.)

-  -ai, --additional_info          SOMEF will extract additional information
+  -ra, --reconcile_authors         SOMEF will extract additional information
                                   from certain files like CODEOWNERS.
                                   This may require extra API
                                   requests and increase execution time